qpdf/qpdf/manual/packaging.rst

 manual was a docbook XML file.
 The generated documents were the product of running the file through build-time style sheets and contained no copyrighted material of their own.
-Starting with version 10.5, the manual is written produced with `Sphinx
+Starting with version 10.5, the manual is written in reStructured Text and built with `Sphinx
 <https://www.sphinx-doc.org>`__.
 This change was made to make it much
 easier to automatically generate portions of the documentation and to make the documentation easier to work with.
 The HTML output of Sphinx